Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 {{</table>}}
 {{</wrap>}}

-In addition to standard metadata like "artist," "collection," and "date," each object also has a unique identification number (i.e. ASB1 for Antonio Susini bronze #1), through which objects of similar subjects can be grouped and "certainty" of authorship mapped.
+In addition to standard metadata like "artist," "collection," and "date," each object also has a unique identification number (i.e. 241021-006, labeled according to date and order of entry), through which objects of similar subjects can be grouped and "certainty" of authorship mapped.
 Casts signed and dated by Susini, for example, receive a "certainty" score of a 9 or 10, whereas others more tenuously designated in early catalogs as "possibly cast by" receive a much lower number.[^8]

 {{< figure src="images/fig3-horse.jpg" alt="Two almost identical bronze figures of a horse, standing with front left hoof raised." caption="**Figure 3.** (Left) Antonio Susini. *A Pacing Horse*, ca. 1600, bronze, 29.5 x 32.35 x 9.5cm.
+Victoria and Albert Museum, London, A.11-1924.
 Signed ANT: SVSINII FLOR: FE.
-(Right) Giambologna, 'Probably' modeled, cast, and finished by Antonio Susini, *Walking Horse with Hogged Mane and Saddlecloth Bearing the Vinta Coat of Arms,* ca. 1610, bronze, 27.5 x 8.9 x 25.1 cm." attr="Victoria and Albert Museum.
-Clark Art Institute.">}}
+(Right) Giovanni Bologna, called Giambologna, *Walking Horse with Hogged Mane and Saddlecloth Bearing the Vinta Coat of Arms,* ca. 1610, bronze, 27.5 x 8.9 x 25.1 cm.
+Clark Art Institute, 1955.1004.
+Image courtesy of Clark Art Institute.">}}
 {{< wrap class="txt-only" >}}
 #-----------------------------------------------------------------------------------
 | FIGURE.
 Two almost identical bronze figures of a horse, standing with front left hoof raised.
 |
 | CAPTION: **Figure 3.** (Left) Antonio Susini. *A Pacing Horse*, ca. 1600, bronze, 29.5 x 32.35 x 9.5cm.
+Victoria and Albert Museum, London, A.11-1924.
 Signed ANT: SVSINII FLOR: FE.
-(Right) Giambologna, 'Probably' modeled, cast, and finished by Antonio Susini, *Walking Horse with Hogged Mane and Saddlecloth Bearing the Vinta Coat of Arms,* ca. 1610, bronze, 27.5 x 8.9 x 25.1 cm.
+(Right) Giovanni Bologna, called Giambologna, *Walking Horse with Hogged Mane and Saddlecloth Bearing the Vinta Coat of Arms,* ca. 1610, bronze, 27.5 x 8.9 x 25.1 cm.
+Clark Art Institute, 1955.1004.
+Image courtesy of Clark Art Institute.
-|
-| ATTRIBUTION: Victoria and Albert Museum.
-Clark Art Institute..
 #-----------------------------------------------------------------------------------
 {{</ wrap >}}